raas-dev/configent/README.md

   - `sudo ln -s /usr/lib/libunistring.so.5 /usr/lib/libunistring.so.2`
 - Alpine Linux on Lima: Lima [shims](https://github.com/lima-vm/lima/blob/master/pkg/cidata/cidata.TEMPLATE.d/boot/01-alpine-ash-as-bash.sh) `/bin/bash` to `/bin/ash` on boot
     - Thus Installing bash and setting it as the user's login shell does not work expectedly
-- Fedora Linux: Must reboot after `squashfuse` installation for `snap` to work
-    - error: `system does not fully support snapd: cannot mount squashfs image using "squashfs"`
 - Homebrew on Alpine Linux: Issues in formulae due to Alpine Linux not using glibc